 Bitcoin is not a hedge against short-term volatility.
 It is volatile.
 It can rise quickly and fall hard.
 Anyone presenting it as a neat short-term stabiliser is either confused or trying too hard to sell certainty where certainty does not exist.
 If you need capital stability over the next 3 months or 12 months then Bitcoin should not be described as your safety blanket.
 Cash flow money, emergency reserves, tax provisions, and near-term obligations belong somewhere more stable.

 That said, Bitcoin has shown something very different over longer periods of time.
 It has acted as a hedge against the slow erosion of purchasing power that comes from inflation, currency debasement, and the compounding effects of monetary expansion.
 That is the real argument.
 It is not that Bitcoin removes all risk.
-It is that Bitcoin may reduce one particular kind of risk very effectively over time: the risk of your savings buying less and less while you do nothing.
+It is that Bitcoin may reduce one particular kind of risk very effectively over time: the risk of your savings buying less while you do nothing.

 Most people think of inflation as prices going up.
 Groceries cost more.
 Fuel costs more.
 School fees go up.
 Medical aid goes up.
 The monthly budget gets squeezed and nobody needs a textbook to explain that something is wrong.